erogenousbeef-zz/BigReactors/Roadmap.md

 - When orphaning fuel rod blocks, give them an appropriate amount of fuel and reduce our internal fuel amount

 ### Radiation refactor number two
-- Radiate from one random rod each tick, but radiate in all four directions.
+- (DONE) Radiate from one random rod each tick, but radiate in all four directions.
 Extrapolate results to entire reactor.
-- (DONE?)
-Fix neutron hardness to actually do something aside from being a straight nutpunch
+- (DONE) Fix neutron hardness to actually do something aside from being a straight nutpunch
-- (PARTIAL) Fix fertilization and expose fertility in UI.
+- (PARTIAL/NO UI YET) Fix fertilization and expose fertility in UI.

 ### Heat Refactor number two
 - (DONE) Fuel Rod heat pool instead of heat in individual fuel rods